 The number of neighbors (edges) of a node.
 A measure of centrality.
 Reflects the general importance of a node.
 Higher values reflect greater importance.
+Computed only for thresholded networks.
+One value is produced for each node.
 Density:

 Fraction of present connections to possible connections.
 Similar to the mean degree of all nodes in the network.
 A measure of influence (centrality on a network scale).
 Reflects the total "wiring cost" of network.
 Higher values reflect more interconnected networks.
 Computed only for thresholded networks.
 One value is produced for the entire network.
 Diversity Coefficient:

 Measures the diversity of intermodular connections (the variance of the weights of edges connected to a node).
 A measure of centrality.
 Higher values reflect greater diversity.
 Computed only for fully connected networks.
 One value is produced per node.

-Edge Betweenness Centrality[†]:
+Edge Betweenness Centrality+:

 The fraction of all the shortest paths in a network that pass through a given edge.
 A measure of centrality.
 Higher values suggest that an edge is more important for controlling information flow.
 One value is produced for each edge.